Antiterrorism Awareness Month encourages everyone to be aware, vigilant

+ROCK ISLAND ARSENAL, Ill. — The world can be a dangerous place, and all you have to do is watch or read the news to know it.
+There are thousands of people killed each year in terrorism-related attacks, both by individuals and groups, and it is something against which our military services and police must be ever vigilant.

-Antiterrorism Awareness Month is a time to encourage Soldiers, Civilians, contractors and the public to stay aware of extremism, insider threats and vulnerabilities.
-(U.S. Army graphic)
+August is Antiterrorism Awareness Month, and it’s a good time to highlight ways in which Soldiers, Civilians, Contractors and the public in general can stay aware of extremism, terrorism, insider threats, and vulnerabilities.

+Dennis Donald is a security specialist with the Provost Marshal Office, here at U.S. Army Sustainment Command’s headquarters.

+Antiterrorism Awareness Month is meant to “instill Army-wide heightened awareness and vigilance to help prevent terrorist attacks and protect Army critical resources from acts of terrorism,” Donald said.

 |Date Taken: